MikeHesser/1kb-Games/README.md

 Once the shuttle has been successfully brought to the landing site, the game starts all over again.
 With one difference: The tunnel is even narrower...

 * Cursor up: vertical thrust
-* Cursor left: Acceleration to the left
+* Cursor left: acceleration to the left
 * Cursor right: acceleration to the right

 ![Moonlander](https://github.com/MikeHesser/1kb-Games/blob/main/images/moonlander.png)

-Translated with www.DeepL.com/Translator (free version)